 Each trail has its own distinct personality, scenic beauty, and skill level.
 Complimented with over 50 miles of cross-country trails Snowmass Bike Park and the surrounding area is big on bike culture in summer time.

 The Vapor Trail serves up 2.6 miles of rugged freeride terrain and 1,400 feet of vertical drop.
 It begins at the top of the Elk Camp Lift and descends through a wide-open meadow, over bridges and berms and through groves of aspen and evergreen trees.

 Animal Crackers is a most difficult technical trail in the upper zone.
-Narrow and raw, the trail will challenge riders for nearly 2 miles with steep descents, rock gardens and off chamber traverses through loamy pine forests and alpine meadows.
+Narrow and raw, the trail will challenge riders for nearly 2 miles with steep descents, rock gardens and off camber traverses through loamy pine forests and alpine meadows.

 Our longest freeride trail running 4.4 miles with a descent of 2,100 vertical feet, French Press forms the fast and flowy backbone of the Snowmass Bike Park.
 The smooth dirt, steep banks, and dynamic rollers of this blue trail can link riders to a diversity of trails.
 A warm-up for more advanced riders or an introduction to the Snowmass Bike Park, riders of all ages and abilities will return to French Press again and again.

 Dust Bunny is an intermediate technical trail which weaves its way through mature evergreen groves and subalpine meadows ending at the top of the Elk Camp Gondola.
 Riders can expect a combination of turns, rolling elevation changes, and carefully constructed stone pathways across the trail’s 1 mile length and 500 foot descent.
 The dynamic ride surface provides a great warmup for riders looking to make their way to more challenging technical trails such as Animal Crackers or Battle Axe.